drand/website/docs/operator/docker.md

 title: Docker
 ---

-# Install Drand with Docker
+# Install drand with Docker

 This page describes how to run a _production_ version of `drand` based on `docker-compose`.
 This is meant as a **production setup**.
 It notably involves generating TLS certificates for your public-facing server.
 Check out the [simple install if you just want a local drand demo →](/install)